Connecting the time evolution of the turbulence interface to coherent structures: Methods

 \subsection{Direct numerical simulations}

 In the present paper, we use DNSs of temporal gravity currents and of a temporal wall-jet for which there is no stratification.
 Temporally evolving flows are ideally suited for obtaining converged statistics relatively inexpensively since they are homogeneous in wall parallel planes \citep{van2018small}.
 For the simulations, we solve the Navier–Stokes equations in the Boussinesq approximation with a fourth-order accurate finite volume discretization scheme \citep{craske2015energy} on a cuboidal volume of $1536\times1536\times1152$ cells.
 Periodic boundary conditions are applied both in $y$ (the spanwise) and in $x$ (streamwise) directions.
 In the $z$ (vertical) direction, at the wall ($z=0$) and at the top of the simulation domain, no slip respectively free slip velocity boundary conditions are imposed for the velocity, whereas Neumann (no-flux) boundary conditions are imposed for buoyancy.
-For the initial conditions (indicated by subscript 0), a uniform distribution of both the streamwise velocity $u_{0}$ and the buoyancy $b_{0}$ up to a height $h_{0}$ above the bottom wall is used.
-The size of the domain in the $z$ direction is $L_{z}=10h_{0}$, whereas in $x$ and in $y$ directions it is $L_{x}=L_{y}=20h_{0}$.
-In order to simulate a sloping bottom, the buoyancy vector $ \textbf{\textit{b}}=b \hat{ \textbf{\textit{g} } }$ is tilted at an angle $\alpha$ with respect to the vertical.
-Here $b$ is a scalar with Schmidt number $Sc=1$ and $\hat{ \textbf{\textit{g} } }=($sin $\alpha, 0, -$cos$ \alpha)g$.
-In this way, the component $b$ sin$(\alpha)$ drives the flow along $x$, while $b$ cos($\alpha$) is causing a stable stratification in the wall-normal direction.
+As schematically represented in figure \ref{fig:fig1}(a), for the initial conditions (indicated by subscript 0), a uniform distribution of both the streamwise velocity $u_{0}$ and the buoyancy $b_{0}<0$ up to a height $h_{0}$ above the bottom wall is used.